MoonWalker440/TeleBotList/README.md

 - [Lemonic Telegram Bot](https://github.com/viperadnan-git/lemonic-telegram-bot) - A telegram bot for searching, streaming and downloading music from various platforms (uses Lemonic API).

+### ➤ Disclaimer

+All the bots listed here are not made by me and I don't have any contact with developers.
+If any bot not working in the list please don't ask me.

+⚒️ **List Updated** : 29/01/23

 ### ➤ Contribution 💝

 ➡️ Your contributions and suggestions are always welcome !!
 Feel free to add more bots links and sources by making a pull request or adding an issue.